The Crump Theatre: Recent performances and activity

-The Crump Theatre, Feasibility Studies
+Feasibility studies

 There have been ten feasibility studies on the Crump Theatre.
 The first study dates back to the early 1980s when the newly formed Heritage Fund was looking for a project orientation to build an endowment.
 Upon Mayor Kristen Brown taking office in 2012, in April 2012, she organized the Crump Theatre Six Sigma Team to tie in with her ADVANCE COLUMBUS goals for the city.
 The Six Sigma Team's objective was to study the prior feasibility studies, determine why they failed, and explore options for Crump Theatre sustainability.
 This marked the first time such a comprehensive analysis was undertaken.
 When the team's studies were completed, based upon their recommendation, an outside firm was hired.
-In May, 2013, the Columbus Redevelopment Commission hired Jones & Phillips Associates, Lafayette, Indiana, to perform the tenth feasibility study.
+In May 2013, the Columbus Redevelopment Commission hired Jones & Phillips Associates, Lafayette, Indiana, to perform the tenth feasibility study.

-The Crump Theatre, 2014 -
+2014–present

-After completing their nine-month feasibility study, on 24 March 2014, Van and Linda Phillips, Jones and Phillips Associates, Lafayette, Indiana, presented their Crump Theatre findings to the Columbus Redevelopment Commission.
+After completing their nine-month feasibility study, on March 24, 2014, Van and Linda Phillips, Jones and Phillips Associates, Lafayette, Indiana, presented their Crump Theatre findings to the Columbus Redevelopment Commission.
 The public was invited.
 During his presentation, Van Phillips pointed out several structural deficiencies that would warrant keeping the Crump Theatre closed.
-On 1 April 2014, Fire Chief Dave Allmon announced he would not allow the theater to reopen.
+On April 1, 2014, Fire Chief Dave Allmon announced he would not allow the theater to reopen.

 In the Jones & Phillips presentation, five options were offered.
-The options range from remodeling the theater to accommodate 300 - 350 people, to demolition of the historic structure (keeping only the vitrolite facade and marquee) and replacing it with a much larger auditorium that could seat 1,000 or 1,200 people (Jones & Phillips Associates presentation can be found on the City of Columbus, Redevelopment website).
+The options range from remodeling the theater to accommodate 300 – 350 people, to demolition of the historic structure (keeping only the vitrolite facade and marquee) and replacing it with a much larger auditorium that could seat 1,000 or 1,200 people (Jones & Phillips Associates presentation can be found on the City of Columbus, Redevelopment website).
 The Crump Theatre steering committee chose to pursue funding for a remodeling to accommodate 350 people.
-On 3 June 2014, the steering committee presented their recommendations and findings before the Columbus City Council with a price tag of $10.8 million.
+On June 3, 2014, the steering committee presented their recommendations and findings before the Columbus City Council with a price tag of $10.8 million.
 City Council consensus was the need to see a detailed business plan.
-On 21 July 2014, the steering committee requested of the Columbus Redevelopment Commission funding allocation for the business plan.
+On July 21, 2014, the steering committee requested of the Columbus Redevelopment Commission funding allocation for the business plan.
 Danielle, McClelland, Executive Director of the Buskirk-Chumley Theatre, Bloomington, Indiana, was selected as the source for the business plan.
 The Redevelopment Commission approved funding for the McClelland study and business plan with a lead time of 60 days.
 The Redevelopment Commission also approved additional funding in the amount of $500 for McClelland to present her plan before the public, Redevelopment Commission, and the City Council.
-Target date currently is the middle of September, 2014.
+Target date currently is the middle of September 2014.